Vustah/Change_version_name/README.md

 ```
 rename_file_version -X -Y
 ```
-  a.
-Where X is the old version number <br>
-  b.
-Where Y is the new version number <br>
+5. Where X is the old version number <br> and Y is the new version number <br>